rashkov/rashkov.github.io/_posts/2019-02-08-debouncing-rails-delayed_job.markdown

 How does this work?

 When we offload a method to delayed_job, as in self.delay.index (instead of the non-delayed self.index), we get back a delayed_job model.
-That model is an entry in delayed_job's table, which acts as a job queue that delayed_job regularly checks processes.
+That model is an entry in delayed_job's table, which acts as a job queue that delayed_job regularly checks and processes.

 The first time we call update_index, our cache is empty, so the only code to actually do anything is the following:
 {% highlight ruby %}